By Jane Parent

-Sure, adults over the age of 21 may purchase marijuana for recreational use in Colorado.
+Sure, adults over the age of 21 may now purchase marijuana for recreational use in 8 jurisdictions (AK, CA, CO, MA, NV, OR, WA, and District of Columbia).
 But possession of marijuana is still illegal and criminal under federal law—and possession by a minor remains illegal everywhere.

 “It’s safe—people use it as medicine.”

 The American Medical Association considers marijuana to be a dangerous drug and a public health concern.
 Smoking pot “poses the same health risks of lung cancer and emphysema as smoking tobacco,” says Dr. Rome.
 Pasierb advises parents to tell their teens, “If you don’t have cancer or multiple sclerosis or glaucoma, then you don’t take medicine for diseases you don’t have.”